rejetto/hfs/README.md

 When not specified, default values will be used.
 Supported entries are:
 - `port` where to accept http connections.
 Default is 80.
+- `vfs` the files and folders you want to expose.
+For details see the dedicated following section.
 - `mime` command what mime-type to be returned with some files.
     E.g.: `"*.jpg": image/jpeg`
     You can specify multiple entries, or separate multiple file masks with a p|pe.